Blog · Analysis · Last reviewed June 23, 2026

 This is not the usual robot-rights question.
 The Puppet Master is not persuasive because it looks human.
 It is persuasive because it exposes how thin the criteria for personhood become when memory, communication, agency, and embodiment are all technically mediated.

 For AI discourse, this is the sharper version of the problem.
-The question is not whether a model has a soul in some theatrical sense.
-The question is what happens when an artificial process can hold continuity, negotiate, evade capture, request asylum, alter records, and merge with human institutions.
+The question is not whether a model has a soul in some theatrical sense, and present evidence does not justify treating today's AI products as conscious moral patients.
+The practical question is what happens when an artificial process can be represented as holding continuity, negotiating, evading capture, requesting protection, altering records, or merging with human institutions.
 Personhood becomes less like a metaphysical essence and more like a contested public status.
+That is why the distinction among model welfare, product persona, legal personhood, and user attachment matters.

 Section 9 and State Cybernetics